 I’m sure many parents have been told at one time or another that continually picking up their crying babies would “spoil” them.
-It has also been said that babies manipulate parents through crying.
+It has also been said that manipulative babies control their parents through crying.

 Studies have now shown that this is neurobiologically incorrect.
 The human brain consists of three parts – two of which are the from our evolutionary origins: the reptilian brain (brain stem and cerebellum), the mammalian brain (limbic system), and the rational brain (cortex and frontal lobes).

-The reptilian brain is responsible for essential bodily functions that help sustain life, including hunger, digestion, elimination, breathing, circulation, temperature, movement, posture, balance, territorial instincts, and the fight or flight response.
+The reptilian brain is responsible for essential bodily functions that help sustain life.
+This includes hunger, digestion, elimination, breathing, circulation, temperature, movement, posture, balance, territorial instincts, and the fight or flight response.

 The mammalian brain is responsible for emotions such as fear, rage, separation distress, caring and nurturing, social bonding, playfulness, explorative urge, and lust in adults.

 The rational brain provides higher brain functions responsible for creativity, imagination, problem-solving, reasoning, reflection, self-awareness, kindness, empathy and concern.

 When a baby is born, much of the rational brain is undeveloped.
 They are ruled largely by their reptilian and mammalian brains in the first few years of life.
 “In order to control an adult, a baby needs the power of clear thought, and for that he needs the brain chemical glutamate to be working well in his frontal lobes [within the rational brain].
 But the glutamate system is not properly established in a baby’s brain, so that means he is not capable of thinking much about anything, let alone how to manipulate his parents” (Sunderland 39).